greenfox-velox/fabicspeter/currency-changer/README.md

 * Download the "currency-changer" folder

-* In the terminal: cd/currency-changer/
+* In the terminal: cd currency-changer/

 * Type in the terminal :